-half unit Prerequisites: (WOMS 1102 and one-half unit of credit in another women's studies or departmental women-emphasis course at the 2000 level or above) or (permission of the instructor) The purpose of this course is to provide students with an opportunity to discuss and evaluate women's experiences of resistance and empowerment in their everyday lives.
+Prerequisites: (WOMS 1110 and one-half unit of credit in another women's studies or departmental women-emphasis course at the 2000 level or above) or (permission of the instructor)

+The purpose of this course is to provide students with an opportunity to discuss and evaluate women's experiences of resistance and empowerment in their everyday lives.
 Particular emphasis will be placed on the interrelationships among work, family and community, and the extent to which they are sites of resistance and empowerment for women.
-(Also listed under Peace and Conflict Studies)
+(Also listed as a Peace and Conflict Studies Emphasis Course)